 Flashy Red Wolf is a very good looking young mare.
 She is a full sister to some very fine individuals, some of which are pictured below.
 She is very well started under saddle and has been ridden literally hundreds of miles in the extremely rugged Arbuckle Mountains south of town.
 We are listing her as a 'very well started' trail horse and not a 'finished' trail horse She has a lot of ability and lot of really good moves to her.
 She will make anything from a great trail horse to an exceptional ranch horse and cowhorse.
 Anyone except a novice beginner rider can take this exceptional 'project horse' and turn her into a World Champion at the Stock/Ranch Horse Shows or the Foundation Shows.
 This is without exception, a very, very nice young mare.
 Some of Red Wolf's full brothers and sisters are shown below.

-If your interested in this mare, call.
-We may keep her and breed her next year.
+If you're interested in this mare, call.
+Right now, we are planning to keep her and breed her next year.